SUBJECTS

 This is a study tool.
 The 3 wrong answers for each question are randomly chosen from answers to other questions.
 So, you might find at times the answers obvious, but you will see it re-enforces your understanding as you take the test each time.

-1. What is a ventricular septal defect
+1. What is pulmonary stenosis

 The contraction phase of the heart